|Alberta Wild Rose (Prickly Rose)|

 Evans cherry is an Alberta-developed cold hardy tree that has been thriving in the prairies for over 50 years.
 This highly productive self-pollinating tree requires little maintenance.
 The fruit is good for cooking or fresh eating when fully ripe.
 Evans cherry is... more

 Green Alder is a cold hardy, native shrub.
-It is often planted on infertile sites so it can fix nitrogen from the air and improve the soil.
+It is often planted on infertile sites so it can fix nitrogen from the air and improve the soil quality.

-Green Alder is known for its smooth grey bark and attractive shiny green leaves; it is commonly used in reclamation... more
+Green Alder is known for its smooth grey bark and attractive shiny green leaves; it is commonly used in... more

 Green Bulrush is a common waterside plant, suitable for erosion control and land reclamation.
 Despite this, Green Bulrush is very drought resistant once established.
 Bulrushes can cool nearby areas on hot days.